PedroSantanaa/PedroSantanaa/README.md

 - 👋 Hi, I’m @PedroSantanaa
-- 👀 I’m interested in Python data science
+- 👀 I’m interested in Web Developer
+- 📖 Now I'm studying JavaScript, Node.Js and React, but my focus is on the FrontEnd
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning HTML,CSS,JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some projects and my own projects
-- 📫 How to reach me ...
+- 📫 How to reach me in linkedin [Click Here](https://www.linkedin.com/in/pedro-santana-7305151a5/)

 <!---
 PedroSantanaa/PedroSantanaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.